 What Is Alcohol Withdrawal?

 Alcohol withdrawal is a product of physical dependence in the body.
-When a person has reached a state of alcohol dependence — the physical state where the body and brain require alcohol to feel well and function normally — when their body experiences alcohol withdrawal symptoms once there is no more alcohol in their system.
-Withdrawal symptoms occur during detox, a natural bodily process that removes toxins from the system and reach a new equilibrium.
+When a person has reached a state of alcohol dependence — the physical state where the body and brain require alcohol to feel well and function normally — their body experiences alcohol withdrawal symptoms once there is no more alcohol in their system.
+Withdrawal symptoms occur during detox, a natural process where the body works to remove toxins from the system and reach a new equilibrium.

 Alcohol Withdrawal Timeline & Symptoms